 Discuss an accomplishment, event, or realization that sparked a period of personal growth and a new understanding of yourself or others.

-“Why would you think customs in a culture have no impact on your identity?” my friend argued with a bewildered look.
+“How is it that customs in a culture have no impact on your identity?” my Affirmative counterpart bewilderedly probed.

-“I genuinely think that a whole range of aspects in my life proves that traditions don’t play a significant role in my life, let me break it down for you” I replied cheekily.
+“Well, I believe that multiple aspects in my life, if not all, checked the boxes that justifies the weak causality between tradition and personality development.
+Let me break it down for you,” my miss independent stance miserably failed to clarify.

-A supposedly 5-minute discussion for a presentation about the significance of cultural customs in a society led to a heated debate that took longer than needed.
-Chaotic, loud, and non-sensical are how I would describe the debate I desperately tried to win.
-Winning in the general sense would mean that I am able to prove my points to be right as opposed to the opponents.
-I always get a sense of satisfaction whenever the other person admits their argument to be wrong.
-That’s how I used to view discussions – winning or losing, opponents or allies.
+A supposedly 5-minute quick briefing for a presentation on the significance of cultural customs in society led to a heated, personal debate that took longer than needed.
+Chaotic, loud, and non-sensical are how I would describe my ineffectively immature, competitive side.
+Winning in the general sense would mean that I was able to prove my points right until the parley has substantially ended, a sense of satisfaction I do not find valid anymore.
+At least that was how I used to view two-way exchanges – allies or opponents, winning or losing.

-My mind was racing back and forth for another 15 minutes and it heated my face, not knowing where it was going.
-After ceaselessly listing out and spouting my logics and reasoning to her, she threw a straight face and said, “Can you give me a second and hear me out?”
-She curled her fist and I can feel her adrenaline shooting up.
-I realized that my incessant talking and wanting to explain my side of things hadn’t allowed her to speak at all.
-My passion towards debates grew over time due to my ambition of wanting to change people’s opinions through my words.
+About fifteen minutes has passed and I could feel the heat on my face as I charged on like a blind bull.
+Only after my ceaseless spouting of arguments drained my energy to a critically low level that she started blatantly cackling as her curled fist and emotional build-up relaxed and simmered down.
+The spotlight hit me as I was brought to a humiliating silence.
+I realized that my incessant, hard-headed blabber has made what was a friend now a lowly animal, for which I have stooped down to that of the latter.

 Howbeit, this is where her argument became a watershed that changed my viewpoint on the issue.
 She explained that my perspective of culture is myopic because I only focus on aspects of culture that were at the forefront of my mind.
 She further elucidated that cultural customs shape people’s identity and values as it forms their opinions and ideas in their daily lives.